-"Interest Rate Benchmark Reform" (amendments to IFRS 9 Financial Instruments, IAS 39 Financial Instruments: Recognition and Measurement and IFRS 7 Financial Instruments: Disclosure)
+"Interest Rate Benchmark Reform" (amendments to IFRS 9 Financial Instruments, IAS 39 Financial Instruments: Recognition and Measurement, IFRS 7 Financial Instruments: Disclosure, IFRS 4 Insurance Contracts and IFRS 16 Leases) - Phase 2 investors additional information about hedging transactions that are directly affected by these uncertainties.

-The amendments make changes to a number of hedge accounting requirements to provide relief from potential effects of the uncertainty caused by the reform of IBOR.
-The amendments also require companies to disclose to investors additional information about hedging transactions that are directly affected by these uncertainties.
+The amendments introduce changes to a number of hedge accounting requirements to provide relief from potential effects of the uncertainty caused by the reform of IBOR.
+The amendments also require companies to disclose to